Pjoabe/base64-lens/README.md

-# shopper-technical-test
+# Base 64 Lens
 ---

-The Shopper Technical Test is a back-end service developed to manage individualized readings of water and gas consumption.
+This application is a back-end service developed to manage individualized readings of water and gas consumption.
 The service uses AI to obtain measurements through a photo of a meter.
 It includes endpoints for uploading images, confirming readings, and correcting read values.
 The project integrates with the Google Gemini API to process images and returns detailed information about the measurements.

 ---